Would love your thoughts, please comment at the end of the post!

 - Take more fluids.
 Here are some tips on how to stay hydrated after bariatric surgery.

 - Know that treatment can have certain side effects which may lead to further short-term nausea

-The rate of occurrence of strictures is very low especially with the advent of scientific methods for bariatric surgery.
+The rate of occurrence of strictures is very low especially with the advent of new scientific methods for bariatric surgery.
 Nevertheless, visit the doctor at the earliest, if you start experiencing post-bariatric surgery related symptoms such as nausea.

 - Hernández, Julián, and Camilo Boza.
 “Novel Treatments for Complications after Bariatric Surgery.”
 Annals of Surgical Innovation and Research10 (2016): 3.
 PMC.
 Web, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4791794/